Xriuk/NeatMapper/src/NeatMapper.EntityFrameworkCore/README.md

 ## What is this package

 Entity Framework Core maps for [NeatMapper](https://www.nuget.org/packages/NeatMapper).

-This allows mapping automatically entities to their keys (even composite) and vice-versa.
+Creates automatic maps between entities and their keys, supports normal maps and asynchronous ones, also supports collections (not nested).

 ## How to install